Samuel Brady: Marriage to Drusilla Swearingen

-Murder trial for killing Indians
+Murder trial for killing Native Americans

 Samuel Brady's thirst for revenge did not end with the Armistice.
 Samuel Brady was charged with killing Indians after the war was over, tried for that crime in Pittsburgh in a "bar" and a jury of his frontier peers acquitted him, even after he defiantly admitted in open court that he had done it.

 Samuel Brady, in March 1791, hid in a thicket in Fallston, Pennsylvania, subsequently ambushing Delaware Indians at the New Brighton Trading Post, among them being nonresistant Christian Munsee who belonged to the Moravian Church.
 The victims included four Delaware Indian men and one Delware Indian woman; local Anglo-American men from the town stated that the reason Brady attacked the Delaware Indians was to plunder them for their horses and firearms.

 Several years after the Revolution, Captain Brady led twenty five armed Virginia Rangers in "hot pursuit" of twelve Delaware Indians who they said had been raiding white settlements in what was then Virginia and is now West Virginia.
 On March 9, 1791, they crossed Brady's Run and the Beaver River into the newly established state of Pennsylvania.
 They caught up with the Indians, who they thought had been conducting the raids, at the Big Beaver Blockhouse where those Indians were trading.
 They killed four Delaware men and one Delaware woman.
 After the raid, they crossed back over the border to their homes in Virginia.
 The owner of the Red Front Trading Post, William Wilson and his friend John Hillman accused Brady and his Rangers of "plundering".
 Pennsylvania issued a warrant for Samuel's arrest.